deminearchiver/solid-start-vanilla-extract/README.md

 ### Error

-If you open [**Runtime logs**](https://vercel.com/docs/observability/runtime-logs) of your deployment, you will see the following error:
+If you open [**Runtime logs**](https://vercel.com/docs/observability/runtime-logs) of your deployment, you will see an error similiar to the following (but with different line numbers probably):

 ```
 Unhandled Rejection: TypeError: Cannot read properties of undefined (reading 'file')